International travel card: no fees, no hassle

 | Top-Up at a Store – AUD Wallet | 1.1% or $15 (whichever is greater) | In-store top-ups for AUD wallets incur a fee. |

-| BPAY Top-Up Online | Free | No fee when using BPAY to top up online. |
+| BPAY Top-Up Online (when transaction is booked via www.travelex.com.au) | Free | No fee when using BPAY to top up online. |

 | BPAY Top-Up – Direct | 1% | Direct BPAY top-ups carry a 1% fee. |

-| ATM Withdrawal & EFTPOS (International) | Free | No fees for overseas ATM withdrawals or EFTPOS purchases.1 |
+| ATM Withdrawal & EFTPOS (International) | Free | No fee for AUD wallet withdrawals in Australia. when you have AUD currency on your card (*Some ATMs may charge their own fees). |

 | ATM Withdrawal & EFTPOS (Domestic) | Free | No fee for AUD wallet withdrawals in Australia. |

-| Cash Over the Counter | Free | Banks may impose their own fees. |
+| Cash Over the Counter (where cash is obtained over the counter) | Free | Banks may impose their own fees. |

-| 24/7 Global Emergency Assistance | Free | Emergency cash access up to available balance. |
+| 24/7 Global Emergency Assistance | Free | Emergency cash access up to available balance, subject to the card terms and conditions. |

 | Inactivity Fee | $4.00 AUD per month | Charged after 12 months of inactivity (waived if the balance is zero). |

-| Currency Conversions | Free | If making a purchase in an unsupported currency, the Spend Rate applies. |
+| Currency Conversions | Free | If making a purchase in an unsupported currency, the Spend Rate applies in accordance with the card terms and conditions. |

-Get your no-fee Travel Card today
+Get your Travel Card today

 Most banks and card providers charge foreign transaction fees as a way to cover currency conversion and processing costs.
 These fees are typically a percentage of your purchase and can add up quickly.